footurist/flutter_widget_fader/README.md

         )
     ),
     reverse: true,
-    fadeDuration: 1000,
+    fadeDuration: 750,
-    pauseDuration: 2000,
+    pauseDuration: 750,
 );
 ```

 ## Future functionality

-* swipe to fade
+* Got any ideas?
+Make a feature request at the repo or contact me.